April 16

 The reasons could be many, including health, lifestyle, or just choice.
-So with time bakers have started using baking with many types of flours.
+So with time, bakers have started using different types of flour used for baking.

 But there are more flours to look at and today we are going to explore the use of some important flours for baking.

-The flour is an important component in giving your baked product the appropriate texture, shape, and taste.
-The key distinction between the various types of flours for baking is their protein content.
+Flour is an important component in giving your baked product the appropriate texture, shape, and taste.
+The key distinction between the varied types of flour used for baking is their protein content.

 Different Types of Flours Used in Baking: